f(R) Gravity, relic coherent gravitons and optical chaos

 \subsection{Gravitational lensing in the direction of the propagating gravity wave}

-For the sake of simplicity, assume that A and B are both located in the direction of the propagating massive GW which we assume to be the $z$ direction.
+For a sake of simplicity, we assume that A and B are both located in the direction of the propagating massive GW which we assume to be the $z$ direction.

 By using the proper reference frame of a local observer the time coordinate $x_{0}$ is the proper time of the observer A and the spatial axes are centered in A. In the special case of zero acceleration and zero rotation the spatial coordinates $x_{j}$ are the proper distances along the axes and the frame of the local observer reduces to a local Lorentz frame \foreignlanguage{italian}{\cite{key-17}}.
 The line element is \foreignlanguage{italian}{\cite{key-17}}

 The connection between Newtonian theory and linearized gravity is well known \cite{key-13}